Freedom of Religious Worship

 As a consequence of the ageing membership and high levels of people leaving the Christian churches, the number of believers is falling.
 In 2018 alone, 309,000 people left the Catholic Church alone.
 The Evangelical Church reported 395,000 persons less than in the prior year.
 The low number of believers in east Germany is particularly striking.

 Islam is gaining in significance for religious life owing to migration.
 There are an estimated 5 million Muslims in Germany from 50 different nations, but there is no central survey.
 Significant Muslim communities have formed in many cities.
 The German Islam Conference (DIK) established in 2006 provides an official framework for interaction between Muslims and the German state.

 Jewish life in Germany, which was entirely destroyed after the Holocaust, has been revived since the end of the Cold War thanks to migrants from the former USSR.
 Today around 200,000 Jews live in Germany.
-Just under 100,000 of them are organised in 105 Jewish communities, which have a broad religious spectrum and are represented by the Central Council of Jews in Germany, founded in 1950.
+Around 96,000 of them are organised in 105 Jewish communities, which have a broad religious spectrum and are represented by the Central Council of Jews in Germany, founded in 1950.